Kenny2github/V2MC/README.md

 * Python 3
 * Yosys 0.42

+We require the dependencies in `requirements.txt` in order to manipulate NBT structures.

 ## I/O Format
 For input, we take one or more Verilog HDL design files.
 For output, we produce a Minecraft structure file.